christophM/interpretable-ml-book/manuscript/07-future.Rmd

 We can easily replace the underlying machine learning model.
 We can just as easily replace the interpretability method.
 For these reasons, model-agnostic methods will scale much better.
-That's why I believe that model-agnostic methods will become more dominant in the long term.
+That is why I believe that model-agnostic methods will become more dominant in the long term.
 But intrinsically interpretable methods will also have their place.